 The Boba 4G is a well-constructed, simple carrier with two baby wearing positions: front carry facing in and back carry.
 It accommodates babies from newborn through 45 pounds and now comes with an infant insert that adapts the carry-pouch to fit a newborn, then transitions to an "M" shape for babies 11-15 pounds (see video below).
 Once baby reaches 15 pounds, the insert comes out and the carrier is used in its standard configuration, where it should suffice through toddler-hood.
 Read on to learn a little more about our experience with the 4G.

 The 4G scored an 8 of 10 in our comparisons.
-It offers a close, secure hold for baby in the front carry facing in position.
+It offers a secure hold for baby in the front carry facing in position, that is nice and close.
 Baby's legs are held in the "frog" position providing proper ergonomic support for their developing hips and spine.
 The back support for baby is more than adequate which is helpful when putting an older baby or toddler into a back carry position as it offers a nice deep seat and holds them nice and close.

 The Boba scored a 6 of 10 for this metric and is generally a comfy carrier that supports and distributes weight to the wearer's hips alleviating strain on the shoulders.
 However, the padding in the waistband is softer, shorter, and more flexible than other carriers, and we noticed when carrying heavier babies.
 We prefer a carrier with a stiffer waistband, like the Onya Baby Outback or the Tula Ergonomic Baby.